General Postoperative Instructions

 PAIN

 Discomfort after oral surgery is normal.
-To best manage your discomfort, please take the prescribed pain medications on schedule per the directions provided.
-Staying on top of a regular schedule will best minimize discomfort after oral surgery.
+To manage discomfort, please take the prescribed pain medications on schedule per the directions provided.
+Staying on top of a regular schedule will minimize discomfort after oral surgery.
 If you are still experiencing significant discomfort despite the medications, please contact our office.

 Bleeding